 Becky completed her yoga 200-hour yoga teaching certification in 2005 and continued her studies in yoga therapeutics.
 For five years she coordinated the 230-Hour Teacher Training Program at the Yoga Center of Minneapolis.
 Becky began training aerial tissu in 2006 and in 2009 became the first Unnata Aerial Yoga instructor in the Midwest.
 She now teaches as one of the three Unnata® Teacher Trainers in the USA under Michelle Dortignac, creator of Aerial Yoga (later coined Unnata® Aerial Yoga).
 She is also a certified TRX Suspension teacher and co-created Aerial Play & FitnessTM in 2011.

 My curiosity for movement has kept me exploring throughout life… from meditation, stillness, and somatic movement to breakdancing, capoeira, and flying trapeze.
 Through my explorations I've remained a faithful yogi and aerialist.
 As someone who has faced chronic illness, I appreciate both the gifts and frustrating lessons of the body.
 My most cherished teaching moments usually involve creative adaptation on the hammock for different ability, mobility, or size.
 I respect and try to address the challenges of the whole human experience in my teaching.
-Sometimes this just looks like me acting like a goofball… but in coming from this perspective, I can meet students in a place of creativity to explore what IS possible, rather than what isn’t.
+Sometimes this just looks like me acting like a goofball… but in coming from this perspective, I can meet students in a place of creativity to explore what IS possible.